Intel Director Coats says response to possible Putin visit no sign of disrespect to Trump

 Director of National Intelligence Dan Coats on Saturday said that his reaction to being told that a White House visit by Russian President Vladimir Putin was being discussed should not be taken as a sign of disrespect to President Donald Trump.

-When Coats was speaking with NBC News’ Andrea Mitchell at the Aspen Security Forum on Thursday when she informed him of a White House tweet that a Putin visit was being discussed for the fall.
+Coats was speaking with NBC's Andrea Mitchell at the Aspen Security Forum on Thursday when she informed him of a White House tweet that a Putin visit was being discussed for the fall.
 Coats asked that she repeat it, and laughed and then said "OK.
 That’s going to be special.”

 "Some press coverage has mischaracterized my intentions in responding to breaking news presented to me during a live interview," Coats said in a statement.
 "My admittedly awkward response was in no way meant to be disrespectful or criticize the actions of the President."